blue-moon22/palidis4/README.md

-  --cd_hit_aL         -aL option for CD-HIT-EST. (Default: 0.0) --cd_hit_aS         -aS option for CD-HIT-EST. (Default: 0.9) --cd_hit_c          -c option for CD-HIT-EST. (Default: 0.9) --cobs_index        Location of COBS index file for optional COBS index search of predicted IS origin.
-(Default: "") --cobs_threshold    K-mer threshold for identifying sequences in COBS index.
-(Default: 1) -resume             Resume the pipeline
+  --cd_hit_aL         -aL option for CD-HIT-EST. (Default: 0.0) --cd_hit_aS         -aS option for CD-HIT-EST. (Default: 0.9) --cd_hit_c          -c option for CD-HIT-EST. (Default: 0.9) -resume             Resume the pipeline
 ```